So, you’re wondering, “Is doing a blog worth it?” Well, like with most of life’s big questions, the answer is: “it depends”!

 Now you don’t have to spend even close to that, if you literally do everything (you can) yourself.
 But it does take longer that way (depending on how many hours you are putting to it) Here is a breakdown of where I spent that money…

-Of all these expenses, the ones that you can’t really avoid are the website stuff, some courses, research tools, productivity tools and software.
-So If I only did that stuff, it would have been about $3000-$4000 bucks over the two years.
+Of all these expenses, the ones that you can’t really avoid are the website stuff (though I spent a good sum on an old high DA domain), some courses, research tools, productivity tools and software.
+So If I only did that stuff, it could have been about $2000-$3000 bucks over the two years.

 But also keep in mind that I built the blog myself in WordPress….that probably saved me 2-4K in my estimation with the amount of customization I did.
 I also did all my own design, and general photography.